averyniceday/cbioportal/docs/File-Formats.md

 You can learn more about configuring these annotations in the [portal.properties documentation](portal.properties-Reference.md#custom-annotation).
 When properly configured, the customized annotations appear in the "Mutation Color" menu of the OncoPrint view: \
 ![schreenshot mutation color menu](images/screenshot-mutation-color-menu.png)

-#### Adding your own mutation annotation columns
-Adding additional mutation annotation columns to the extended MAF rows can also be done.
-In this way, the portal will parse and store your own MAF fields in the database.
-For example, mutation data that you find on cBioPortal.org comes from MAF files that have been further enriched with information from [mutationassessor.org](http://mutationassessor.org/), which leads to a "Mutation Assessor" column in the [mutation table](https://www.cbioportal.org/index.do?cancer_study_list=acc_tcga&cancer_study_id=acc_tcga&genetic_profile_ids_PROFILE_MUTATION_EXTENDED=acc_tcga_mutations&Z_SCORE_THRESHOLD=2.0&RPPA_SCORE_THRESHOLD=2.0&data_priority=0&case_set_id=acc_tcga_sequenced&case_ids=&patient_case_select=sample&gene_set_choice=user-defined-list&gene_list=ZFPM1&clinical_param_selection=null&tab_index=tab_visualize&Action=Submit).

 #### Adding mutation annotation columns through namespaces
-Additional columns may also be added into the MAF and imported through the namespace mechanism.
+Namespaces were introduced to provide support for additional annotation at the sample-variant level within a MAF.
+Additional columns may be added into the MAF and imported through this namespace mechanism.
 Any columns starting with a prefix specified in the `namespaces` field in the metafile will be imported into the database.
-Namespace columns should be formatted as the namespace and namespace attribute seperated with a period (e.g ASCN.total_copy_number where ASCN is the namespace and total_copy_number is the attribute).
+Namespace columns should be formatted as the namespace and namespace attribute separated with a period (e.g ASCN.total_copy_number where ASCN is the namespace and total_copy_number is the attribute).

 An example MAF with the following **additional** columns:
 ```